BovineBeta/Incredibox-IOS/README.md

 All the differences seem to be just `js/main.min.js`, `js/index.min.js` and all audio assets.

-# Why we can't use the [Incredibox](https://github.com/DarkReaper231/Incredibox)(hacked source code) on Safari for IOS?
+### Why we can't use the [Incredibox (hacked source code)](https://github.com/DarkReaper231/Incredibox) on Safari for IOS?
 Because Safari for IOS doesn't support to decord `.ogg` files.
 In Incredibox Android version and Windows version, the audios files are `.ogg`.
-Safari won't play it normally.
-In IOS version, the audios files are `.mp3`.
+But in IOS version, the audios files are `.mp3`.
+The source code hacked from the Incredibox Android version, so Safari won't play it normally.

-## But why it work on some websites like`Wiktionary.org`?
+### But why it work on some websites like`Wiktionary.org`?
 `Wiktionary.org` actually load the `.ogg` files along with these two scripts:
 ~~~
 ogv-worker-audio.js